senisonn/Tetris/README.md

 # Tetris

-One of my first project, everything is in C in 1989 standard, in collaboration with https://github.com/linabenali
+One of my first project, everything is in C in 1989 standard, in collaboration with @bonsoirlina .